 Damilola made his way out of the bedroom and down the stairs.
 Ola followed him.
 In his living room downstairs, everything seemed to be in place.
 He heaved a sigh of relief.

 “Are you sure you didn’t drink last night?”

 “Then this may be a sign you need a woman in your life.”

 (Damilola picked up a charger and threw it at Ola showing his distaste for his teasing.
 Ola laughed and both sat down for a while and talked.
 Damilola lied that he has something to do for his mother and will not be able to go out that day.
 Ola sensed his uneasiness and decided not to ask any questions.
-He rose, exchanged a friendly handshake with Damilola and left).
+They rose, exchanged a friendly handshake and Ola left).

 * * *

 “We will be home before you know it.”
 Tobi said

 Fayemi lowered her head and gazed through the half-open window at the face of the familiar young driver, her skinny classmate, Tobi.
 She checked time on her phone.
 It was 5:15 pm; she hesitated for a minute but finally entered the car.